svdo/unfolded.dev/content/md/posts/2021-05-08-mobile-cross-platform.md

 [^strohm]: I named it "Strohm", inspired by how the name "Drupal" [came to be](https://www.drupal.org/about/history).
 The Dutch word "stroom" means "flow", and the English pronounciation of that word is very close to "strohm".
-[^flow]: If you don't know what this is about, no worries, that's ok.
-In an upcoming post I will explain.

 [comments]: https://github.com/svdo/unfolded.dev/issues/5
 [wikipedia-library]: https://en.wikipedia.org/wiki/Library_(computing)